Nabataean Kingdom: Roman annexation

-In 106 AD, during the reign of Roman emperor Trajan, the last king of the Nabataean kingdom Rabbel II Soter died.
-That might have prompted the official annexation of Nabatea to the Roman Empire, but the formal reasons and the exact manner of annexation are unknown.
+In 106 AD, during the reign of Roman emperor Trajan, the last king of the Nabataean kingdom Rabbel II Soter died, which may have prompted the official annexation of Nabatea to the Roman Empire.
+The event is attested in three contemporary sources: two papyri from 107 AD, as well as a Safaitic inscription.

 Some epigraphic evidence suggests a military campaign, commanded by Cornelius Palma, the governor of Syria.
 Roman forces seem to have come from Syria and also from Egypt.
-It is clear that by 107 AD Roman legions were stationed in the area around Petra and Bosra, as is shown by a papyrus found in Egypt.
+It is clear that by 107 Roman legions were stationed in the area around Petra and Bosra, as is shown by a papyrus found in Egypt.

 The kingdom was annexed by the empire to become the province of Arabia Petraea.
 Trade seems to have largely continued thanks to the Nabataeans' undiminished talent for trading.
 Under Hadrian, the limes Arabicus ignored most of the Nabatæan territory and ran northeast from Aila (modern Aqaba) at the head of the Gulf of Aqaba.
 A century later, during the reign of Alexander Severus, the local issue of coinage came to an end.
 There was no more building of sumptuous tombs, apparently because of a sudden change in political ways, such as an invasion by the neo-Persian power under the Sassanid Empire.
 The city of Palmyra, for a time the capital of the breakaway Palmyrene Empire, grew in importance and attracted the Arabian trade away from Petra.

 Geography

-The Nabataean Kingdom was situated between the Arabian and Sinai Peninsulas.
-Its northern neighbour was the kingdom of Judea, and its south western neighbour was Ptolemaic Egypt.
-Its capital was the city of Raqmu in Jordan, and it included the towns of Bosra, Hegra (Mada'in Saleh), and Nitzana/Nessana.
+The Nabataean Kingdom lay across the southernmost reaches of the Levant, the northwestern Arabian Peninsula, and Sinai, encompassing parts of what are now Jordan, Israel, Syria, Saudi Arabia, and Egypt.
+To its north lay Hasmonean Judea (later the Roman province of Judaea), while to the southwest was Ptolemaic Egypt.
+Its capital was Raqmu (Petra).
+Nabataean towns included Bosra in the Hauran; Hegra (Mada'in Saleh) in the Hejaz; Leuke Kome on the Red Sea, and, in the Negev along the Judaean frontier, Nitzana (Nessana), Elusa, Mamshit (Mampsis), and Avdat (Oboda).

-Raqmu, now called Petra, was a wealthy trading town, located at a convergence of several important trade routes.
+Raqmu was a wealthy trading town, located at a convergence of several important trade routes.
 One of them was the Incense Route which was based around the production of both myrrh and frankincense in southern Arabia, and ran through Mada'in Saleh to Petra.
 From there, aromatics were distributed throughout the Mediterranean region.